Skip to main content

 Bonus Supplement: CoQ10

-Continuing your prenatal for 6-12+ months after you have delivered your baby can help restore and replenish your body and help meet your and your baby’s needs, especially if you are breastfeeding.
+Continuing your prenatal for 6-12+ months after you have delivered your baby can help restore and replenish your body, as well as helping to meet your and your baby’s needs, especially if you are breastfeeding.

 The Bottom Line: Be Proactive

-With these 10 takeaways in mind, I hope you feel a bit more confident in choosing your prenatal vitamin.
+With these ten takeaways in mind, we hope you feel a bit more confident in choosing the right prenatal vitamin for the exciting journey that lies ahead.

 Jill is a Registered Dietitian Nutritionist who has been providing nutrition guidance to children and adults for over 20 years.
 She currently supports both PCOS and fertility patients at Illume Fertility with her broad experience and unique perspective.
 Jill is passionate about helping people work towards their healthiest selves by providing evidence-based, sustainable, personalized diet and lifestyle guidance.